opensafely/documentation/docs/data-provider-integration.md

 Structuring data in line with OpenSAFELY Contracts makes it easier for researchers using OpenSAFELY to run studies across multiple data backends.
-However, there may be administrative or technical reasons why backend implementers cannot satisfy a Contract precisely.
+However, there may be administrative or technical reasons why data providers cannot satisfy a Contract precisely.

 Some deviation from the Contract is permitted.